Pyr-000/YetAnotherStableDiffusion/README.md

   - `CPU_OFFLOAD` see: `-co` in [Device, Performace and Optimization settings](#device-performace-and-optimization-settings)
   - `PERMIT_RELOAD` can be set to `True` to allow users to switch the current model, toggle CPU offloading and set attention slicing via the `/reload` command.
     - If set to `True`, `permittel_local_model_paths` specifies a whitelist of local model names with their respective model paths (see: [Manual model install](#option-b-manual-model-install)), while `permitted_model_ids` specifies a whitelist of names with respective huggingface hub model ids (see: [Automatic model install](#option-a-automatic-model-install-via-huggingface))
+  - `PERMITTED_LORAS` specifies a whitelist of LoRA embeddings which can optionally be loaded when reloading.
+By default, this will be any `lora/*.safetensors` file.
+  - `INPUT_IMAGES_BACKGROUND_COLOR` can be used to set a the frame highlighting color of input images (used to visually separate inputs from outputs)
 - Available commands are specified via discord `slash commands`.
 The pre-existing commands serve as a starting point for creating optimal commands for your use-case.
 - The bot utilizes the automatic switching to image-to-image present in `generate.py`.
 When a valid image attachment is present, it will be used as the input for image-to-image.
 - In case of an error, the bot should respond with an error message, and should continue to function.